m-gutierrez/CAD---Experiment-systems/README.md

 #CAD files

-Here are all the CAD files I've created for systems through out the lab.
+Here are all the CAD files I've created for systems throughout the lab.
 Where possible I'll also include assembly and usage photos.

 TO ADD
 +	X88 : table + optics + chamber